thorbjornwolf/QANTA2/development_notes.md

         * a list of incorrect answers
     + [x] Calculate objective function (eq.
 6) (model.py:94)
     + [x] Do backpropagation through structure / AdaGrad (eq.
 7 and supplementary reading)
-- [ ] Use batches in training
+- [x] Use batches in training
+- [ ] Parallelize training
 - [ ] Consider whether the tree error is ever used in backpropagation, and why it is not if it isn't
-- [ ] Build an overall method `QANTAModel.predict` that, given a tree returns the most likely answer (from the set of possible answers)
+- [x] Build an overall method `QANTAModel.predict` that, given a tree returns the most likely answer (from the set of possible answers)
+    + [ ] Consider using LogisticRegression in prediction, as in original QANTA
 - [ ] Actually train a model on the training set

 ## Evaluation